AlphaKR93/AlphaKR93/.github/README.md

 ---

 > [!NOTE]
-> I won't be able to do much for the time being because, as a 17-year-old Korean student in high school, I have to take the KSAT soon.
+> I won't be able to do much for the time being because, as a Korean high school student, I have to take the [CSAT](https://en.wikipedia.org/wiki/College_Scholastic_Ability_Test) soon.